-- 14 The project requires AIIB, Government of India (GoI) and the State Government of Assam (GoA) clearances and approvals before the construction work can proceed.
-The project road is not located in a legally defined eco-sensitive area or wildlife sanctuary. - PWRD has appointed M/s Fortress Infracon Ltd., as consultant for preparation of DPR, SAI & RAP, EIA&EMP, etc. in accordance with the Terms of Reference (ToR).
+The project requires AIIB, Government of India (GoI) and the State Government of Assam (GoA) clearances and approvals before the construction work can proceed.
+The project road is not located in a legally defined eco-sensitive area, wildlife sanctuary and national park.

+PWRD has appointed M/s Fortress Infracon Ltd., as consultant for preparation of DPR, SAI & RAP, EIA & EMP, etc. in accordance with the Terms of Reference (ToR).
 This report has been prepared in fulfillment of the consultancy assignment.